Modal Demo

 #8 – Submit your HTTPS site to Google Search Console

-Once your site is verified, and a sitemap is added, Google will start crawling your HTTPS site.
+Once your site is verified, submit your HTTPS sitemap.
 As long as you correctly accomplished the redirection process, Google will gradually replace all the indexed HTTP links with their new and secure HTTPS counterparts.

 Next Steps